-The 8-member band, currently based in Portland, are known for their rich musical textures and clever, catchy lyrics.
+Modest Mouse, the 8-member band currently based in Portland, made their way to Eugene on a tour through several western states.
+Check out photos from their concert at the Cuthbert Amphitheater.
+They are known for their rich musical textures and clever, catchy lyrics.

 The band’s talented and somewhat eccentric lead singer Isaac Brock grew up in Issaquah, a suburb of Seattle.
 A flood forced his family to relocate to a trailer while repairing the family home; Brock chose to live in a backyard shed, where he taught himself bass and guitar.

 Their fourth album – “Good News for People Who Love Bad News” – was certified platinum in 2004.

 “Good News” received a grammy nomination and “Float On” was nominated for Best Rock Song.

 They released “We Were Dead Before the Ship Even Sank” in 2007; it reached number one on Billboard that year and spawned hit singles “Dashboard” and “Missed the Boat.”

 Missed the Boat

 The band has played numerous music festivals over the years, including the Good Vibes Festival, Hangout Music Festival and Coachella.

 They have a recording studio in Portland (“The Ice Cream Party”) they use to rehearse and record music.